Vaibhav Wategaonkar

 Vaibhav Shridhar Wategaonkar (born 30 August 1982) is an Indian-born cricketer who plays for the Oman national cricket team.
 He has played at List A level for Oman in the 2007 ICC World Cricket League Division Two.

 Wategaonkar made his debut against Argentina on 24 November 2007, and helped his team to an 18-run victory with 42 and the wicket of Donnie Forrester.

-Two matches later, against Namibia, Wategaonkar made his maiden List A century with an unbeaten 114 and became man of the match in a two-wicket Oman win.
+Two matches later, against Namibia, Wategaonkar made his maiden List A century with an unbeaten 114, becoming man of the match in a two-wicket Oman win.

 He made his Twenty20 International debut for Oman against Hong Kong in the 2016 Asia Cup Qualifier on 19 February 2016.

-In January 2018, he was named in Oman's squad for the 2018 ICC World Cricket League Division Two tournament.
-In August 2018, he was named in Oman's squad for the 2018 Asia Cup Qualifier tournament.
+In January 2018, he was named in Oman's squad for the 2018 ICC World Cricket League Division Two tournament, and in August 2018, for the 2018 Asia Cup Qualifier tournament.